 Grove and our distributor network want to ensure your satisfaction with our products and customer support.
 Your local distributor is the best equipped and most knowledgeable to assist you for parts, service and warranty issues.
 They have the facilities, parts, factory trained personnel, and the information to assist you in a timely manner.
 We request that you first contact them for assistance.
 If you feel you need factory assistance, please ask the distributor's service management to coordinate the contact on your behalf.

-A compact disc or USB flash drive, which includes sections on Operation, Safety and Maintenance for crane operators and owners, is supplied when the crane is purchased new.
-Additional copies are available from your Grove distributor.
+A Safety Compact Disc/USB flash drive which includes sections on Operation, Safety and Maintenance for National Crane operators and owners is supplied when the equipment is purchased new.
+Additional copies are available from your local distributor.

 New Owners